flipch/flipch/README.md

 ### What I Do

+- Leverage AI to the full extent it currently allows, power user
 - Build payment systems and financial infrastructure at scale
 - Design distributed systems for high availability and consistency
 - Cloud-native development (Kubernetes, AWS, GCP)